CMM TV

 CMM TV, originally known as Castilla-La Mancha Televisión (CMT), is the public regional channel of the autonomous region of Castilla–La Mancha (Spain).
 It belongs to Castilla-La Mancha Media (CMM), the public broadcasting service in the region.

 Creation

 Regular transmissions began on 13 December 2001.

 The first program aired was a documentary, followed by the evening newscast.

 Headquarters and newsdesks

 The head office is in the city of Toledo.
 There are also local offices in Albacete, Ciudad Real, Cuenca, Guadalajara, Puertollano, Talavera de la Reina and Madrid, as well as a foreign correspondent in New York City.

 Programming and audience

 CMT has a wide range of programs.
 It is placed among the public regional networks in Spain with the best audience rates.
-Among its flagship programs it is worth mentioning "Tal Como Somos" ("The way we are"), presented by journalist and writer Teresa Viejo, and "Nuestro Campo Bravo" ("Our wild field"), which was awarded a prize from the Spanish Television Academy.
+Among its flagship programs is "Tal Como Somos" ("The way we are"), presented by journalist and writer Teresa Viejo, and "Nuestro Campo Bravo" ("Our wild field"), which was awarded a prize from the Spanish Television Academy.